Shimin233/Python100days/Day13/Dictionary.md

 {}
 >>> dict1 = {}
 ```
-Although we can clear a dictionary likewise by re-assigning am empty dictionary to it, the previously elsewhere-assigned copy will remain intact.
+Although we can clean a dictionary likewise by re-assigning am empty dictionary to it, the previously elsewhere-assigned copy will remain intact.
 However, `clear()` will clean all of the copies.
 ```Python
 >>> a={'je':'I'}
 >>> b = a